 Once you apply online and pay the application fee, please e-mail the following supporting documents to the Vancouver Admissions Office at email@example.com:

-- Copy of IELTS or TOEFL score for international students.
+Copy of IELTS or TOEFL scores for international students.

 Additional Information for International Students

-- International students are required to pay a tuition deposit for the first three credit hours before the issuance of an official letter of acceptance to NYIT-Vancouver's graduate programs.
+International students are required to pay a tuition deposit for the first semester before the issuance of an official letter of acceptance to NYIT-Vancouver's graduate programs.
 The amount is refundable only if the official proof of a Canadian Study Permit rejection is submitted.

 Off-Campus and Post-Graduation Work Permits